 Beach Debris.
 Often storms or strong tides will bring items such as glass, sharp broken shells and jellyfish onto the beach.
 The Healthy Women website (www.healthywomen.org) suggests that you:

 - Wear beach shoes both in and out of the water to protect your feet from sharp objects and marine life

 - Check the area before you put down your beach towel and move anything that looks like it could cause injury

-- It’s always a good idea to check beach advisories before heading out.
+It’s always a good idea to check beach advisories before heading out.
 If you hear thunder, even in the distance, take shelter.
-Lightening does strike water and you don’t want to accidentally get struck.
+Lightning does strike water and you don’t want to accidentally get struck.
 The beach is not a good place to be during a thunderstorm.
-The Red Cross (www.redcross.org) suggests that you not swim for at least 24 hours after an exceptionally heavy rain if your beach is in a densely populated area.
-Storm water run-off from the streets and drainage may pollute the water that’s close to shore.
+The Red Cross (www.redcross.org) suggests that you not swim for at least 24 hours after exceptionally heavy rain if your beach is in a densely populated area.
+Stormwater run-off from the streets and drainage may pollute the water that’s close to shore.